ToothedTomb/NemoS/SECURITY.md

 Red circle = Still in Alpha or Beta. - You may face problems using it. <br>
 Check mark = Supported. <br>
 Empty = End of Life. <br>
+Down arrow = Can no longer download this version of NemoS. <br>

 | Version     | Supported          |
 | -------     | ------------------ |